Zanana-med/Born2BeRoot/README.md

 **Update Package Metadata**

-When you run : `sudo apt update` the Apt downloads the latest updates of the packages from the repositories as versions, dependencies and descriptions and store this data locally on `/var/lib/apt/lists/` for faster lookups.
+When you run : `sudo apt update` the Apt downloads the latest updates of the packages from the repositories as versions, dependencies and descriptions and store this data locally on `/var/lib/apt/lists/` for faster lookup.

 ### > Aptitude